ualib/agda-algebras/extensionality.rst

 On the other hand,

-  *Lean erases types and propositional information when compiling definitions to* :term:`bytecode` *for its virtual machine evaluator*,
+  *Lean erases types and propositional information when compiling definitions to* :term:`byte-code` *for its virtual machine evaluator*,

 and since these axioms only add new propositions, they admit a computational interpretation.